zettsu-t/cppMockgen/notes.md

 _CppFileParser_ receives the file and constructs C++ blocks from the AST.
 It also constructs defined and undefined references from files specified in the command line options.
-Then it collects generated codes in the C++ blocks and writes to files.
+Then it collects generated code in the C++ blocks and writes to files.

 ### C++ data structure blocks